mstksg/inCode/copy/entries/functional-models.md

     gradient descent), and look like they require a different algorithm for training.

-However, because we just have functions, it's easy to transform non-stateful models into stateful models, and stateful models to non-stateful models.
-That's just the point of
+However, because these are all *just functions*, we can really just manipulate them as normal functions and see that the two aren't too different at all.

 ### Functional Stateful Models